 NBC is trying to ride on its Heroes success by ordering 24 episodes for its second season, plus an additional six episodes about the origin stories of new heroes.
 Viewers will get to vote on which of these new characters will join the third season.
 Directly following Heroes on Monday nights, the new drama Journeyman “is a romantic mystery-drama about Dan Vasser (Kevin McKidd, “Rome”), a San Francisco newspaper reporter and family man who inexplicably begins to travel through time and change people’s lives.”
 It also stars Moon Bloodgood, one of the record number of Asian and Asian-American actresses on TV this fall.
 The buzz is that Journeyman feels like Heroes, but I think it sounds like Quantum Leap.

-The other new additions to NBC’s lineup include Chuck, a show about a computer geek who becomes a secret agent; the reimagined Bionic Woman (go here to see photos and a video clip); and The Lipstick Jungle, the NBC version of Cashmere Mafia, which doesn’t premiere till midseason.
+The other new additions to NBC’s lineup include Chuck, a show about a computer geek who becomes a secret agent; the reimagined Bionic Woman; and The Lipstick Jungle, the NBC version of Cashmere Mafia, which doesn’t premiere till midseason.

 My favorite news from NBC’s upfronts, though (in addition to the return of Tina Fey in 30 Rock), is that Friday Night Lights, the best show you’ve probably never seen, is back!
 They’ve scheduled it on Friday nights, which seemed to me like a stupid move that would quickly drive it into the TV graveyard, until I read the LA Times‘ take on the move: “A source at NBC also said that by moving the critically beloved show there, the network has set its expectations low.
 ‘A 2.5 would be fine with us,’ said the source. ” Woohoo!
 More of the ladies of Friday Night Lights!

 Check back later today for ABC’s fall lineup.